jb--/programming-engineers/index.md

 - You're an engineering lead?
 Make sure that you can still do engineering.
 If you're too long out, then you might become the kind of manager you never wanted to have.

+## Defend your people

+- Your team depends on you to protect them from the outside

+## Spread ideas in small circles

+- You want to get an idea through?
+Take the time and first check in with individuals, then discuss with the team to ensure you're aligned, then take it to a bigger group.
+- Nothing sucks more than proposing an idea in front of a big group and the attacks come from within your own rows.
+- In these cases, you are representing your team, not yourself.

+## How to build great teams

+- Read tribal leadership
+- Work with an individuals to get them like the job
+- Connect two indivdiuals to make sure that they are having bonds
+- Connect several groups of individuals to make sure that the team is a team

+## Ensure that your team is a team
+- In a team, everyone should be able to work on all components.
+- If you have a single person being the only one to work on something?
+- Buzz factor of that person leaving
+- Team impact, worse quality.